week nine 1100 words

 Find the correct word.

-blatant venom spew entourage virulent
+blatant spew entourage virulent venom

 full of hate, harmful